RunasSudo/aTeX/README.md

 Only a limited subset of mathematics macros is supported.
 See the implementation of *parseMacro* in *main.js* for more information.
 It is recommended that symbols are input as Unicode characters rather than as macros (à la *unicode-math*).

 Spaces are *preserved* in mathematics mode (unlike in LaTeX).
 Operators do not automatically insert the required spacing (with the exception of macros such as `\times` and `\approx`).

+## Warning
+aTeX does not check the input or output data for HTML code.
+This could introduce an XSS vulnerability into your application.
+Be careful!